CMSgov/design-system/guides/CONTRIBUTING.md

 ### 3. The issue is reviewed

-The [Design System working group](#) will review your item proposal and decide if it is useful and unique.
+The [Design System team](/guides/GOVERNANCE.md#design-system-team) will review your item proposal and decide if it is useful and unique.
 This review helps people avoid spending time and effort on something that’s not needed.

 The Design System team will let you know the decision and recommendations, if there are any.